dib-lab/dib-training/2016-12-20-jupyter-intro.rst

 Computer and workshop requirements
 ----------------------------------

-Attendees will need to bring a computer with an Internet connection.
+Attendees will need to bring a computer with an Internet connection and with at least one of the Firefox, Chrome, or Safari browsers installed.
+No other software installation will be required.